-How To Hire A Headhunter
+How To Find and Hire the Right Headhunter

 Finding a headhunter, typically, is going to involve a lot of the upfront research and getting referrals from people that you know, etc., There are some other, more in depth, pieces that we’ll cover in this blog.

 HEADHUNTERS VS. RECRUITERS

 Headhunters can be an extremely critical aspect of your hiring process.
 A headhunter is different than a recruiter, although headhunters are also recruiters.
 This is someone who is going to go out and proactively search for candidates on your behalf.
 They are specialists at understanding their client’s needs and going out and networking to find specific talent for specific roles.
 A headhunter is a specialist in the sense that they, and only they, are going to know exactly what it takes to do the proactive work to find you specific talent for a specific role.

 If you have a position that you can post on job boards and find good candidates for, then you do not need a headhunter for that position.
 Headhunters are more like a secret weapon that you are going to want to yield for specific roles.
 This is why headhunters are typically used at the executive level, like Director, VP, and C suite.

 But headhunters can oftentimes be used at the entry and mid-level as well.
 In fact, many of our clients use us at the mid-level, as mid-level professionals are becoming harder and harder to recruit in today’s market.
 There is actually more of an abundance of senior people than there are of very solid mid-level people.
 Most organizations are weak when it comes to having strong mid-level people.
 Especially when it comes to hiring millennials.